Sunday, November 6, 2011

 Wednesday, June 15, 2011

-Letter to Eden Prairie News reveals truth about Dayton's extreme vetoes
+Letter to the editor reveals truth about Dayton's extreme vetoes

-I wrote a letter to the editor of the Eden Prairie News, which was published on Thursday, June 9, 2011.
+I wrote a letter to the editor of a local newspaper, which was published on Thursday, June 9, 2011.
 I would have liked to post a link to it here, but it's not online yet.
-I really want to share the facts included in the letter with readers who may not subscribe to the Eden Prairie News.
+I really want to share the facts included in the letter with readers who may not have seen it.
 If you saw the letter, you know I had the dubious honor of being published on the same page as Senator Al Franken.

 Here's the letter: